[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 🎖Must see

-- Puerto Princesa Underground River: The national park located in the north of Palawan and known for its diverse biodiversity.
+- Puerto Princesa Underground River: The national park located in the north of Palawan is known for its diverse biodiversity.
 Follow the Sabang River in a paddleboat to enter the underground water paths and caves.

 💡 Good to know